christian-hesse/instant-validation-plugin/README.md

 $('#' + validationResult.item).addClass('hasError');
 $('#' + validationResult.item + '_error_placeholder').text(validationResult.message);
     </pre>
-    <p>In case of validation errors the plug-in triggers the <code>instant-validation-failure</code> event and returns a JSON objec with the following structure:</p>
+    <p>In case of validation errors the plug-in triggers the <code>instant-validation-failure</code> event and returns a JSON object with the following structure:</p>
     <pre>
 {
     "validationResult":{